Rent safe and private dog parks hosted by locals

 What to bring with you to an Atlanta dog park

-Here are a few things to bring with you when visiting any dog park in Georgia.
+Here are a few things to bring with you when visiting any dog park in the Atlanta, Georgia area.

 Pack some dog waste bags